Credit Surprises are a Staple of Municipal Bonds

 Typically $200-$500 for rating & conference call or $2,000-$5,000, per risk including BBR credit report - samples .
 Minimum 48 hours’ notice please.

-For individuals and advisors who buy or sell municipals in amounts of $100K and more.
+For individuals and their advisors who buy or sell issues in amounts of $100,000 and above.